Charles Leclerc dominates Australian Grand Prix to extend his F1 championship lead

 The seven-time world champion drew alongside Lando Norris within metres and then moved ahead of Perez after out-braking the Mexican heading into the first corner.

-While Leclerc held off Verstappen to lead, there was drama for his Ferrari team-mate Carlos Sainz.
+While Leclerc held off Verstappen to lead, there was drama for his Ferrari teammate Carlos Sainz.
 Following a poor qualifying, Sainz started ninth, dropped to 14th and went in too hot to Turn 9, running across the grass and then sliding into the gravel.

-With Sainz’s Ferrari beached in the sand trap, the safety car was deployed before the race re-started on lap seven.
+With Sainz’s Ferrari beached in the sand trap, the safety car was deployed before the race restarted on lap seven.

 Three laps later, Perez, in his superior Red Bull machinery blasted past Hamilton to take third, with a Russell-led train forming behind the 37-year-old Mercedes driver.